jackchuka/gql-ingest/README.md

 ```

 **Reliability Impact**: Retry capabilities can improve success rates from 95% to 99.9%+ for APIs with transient failures.

+## Selective Entity Processing

+The `--entities` flag allows you to process specific entities instead of all discovered mappings:

+- Process multiple entities: `--entities users,products,orders`
+- Process a single entity: `--entities items`
+- Entities are processed in dependency order automatically
+- Missing dependencies will trigger a warning but not prevent execution

+**Note**: When using `--entities` with entity dependencies defined in `config.yaml`, the tool will warn you about any missing dependencies but will still attempt to process the selected entities.
+Ensure dependent data exists in your GraphQL API before processing entities with unmet dependencies.

 ## Configuration